OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/usdc-standard-bridge.md

 L2_ROUTER=
 INBOX=
 L1_USDC=
 ## OPTIONAL arg.
-If set, script will register the gateway, otherwise it will store TX payload in a file
+If set, the script will register the gateway.
+Otherwise, it will store the transaction's payload in a file
 ROLLUP_OWNER_KEY=
 ```